yundufu/Count-Min-Sketch-and-Heavy-Hitters/README.md

-This program implement a data structure, Count Min Scketch, that is used to store multi-set.
-An application of using Count Min Sketch in creating approxiamte Heavy Hitters is tested.
+This program implement a data structure, Count Min Scketch, that is used to  estimate element frequencies in large multisets.
+It is also used to build up an approximate Heavy Hitter to identify high-frequency elements.